 WHAT IS A NASTY BOY?

-I always say A Nasty Boy is a publication that explores otherness in people, society and culture.
-On a more personal note however, I believe my entire life has led up to A Nasty Boy.
+I always say A Nasty Boy is a publication that examines otherness in people, society, and culture.
+On a more personal note, however, I believe my entire life has led up to A Nasty Boy.
 I remember growing up wondering if there were other people like me — people who thought and reasoned like I did.
 When I was about eight years old, my family did the thing most Nigerian families do, got ready to take family portraits.
 For the shoot, I remember I tinged my lips red, filled my brows with an eye pencil and dabbed a bit of my mother’s powder on.
 I thought I looked fantastic, and I really did.
 My parents didn’t ask me to wash it off or anything, they let me be who I wanted to be and the frame still sits in my parents’ living room as proof.
 Home for me was a haven where I could be and do anything.
 Back then, I wondered if other boys ran around their homes in heels and wrapped themselves in flowy skirts.
 I always wanted a platform that allowed people to be their truest selves.
 Now, unfortunately, I have lost a chunk of that boyishness, but I still wonder if I’d have turned out any differently had I not been forced to lose all those quirks while growing up.

 I hope that A Nasty Boy is to many boys and girls across Nigeria and the world over, what my home was to me; a haven, where their otherness can thrive.
 I hope through us, they are able to feel visible – and most importantly, affirmed.